 Still Learning One Language per YearQuick update about my “one language per year” lifelong initiative:

-Announcing my second book: "Sencha Touch 2 Up and Running"This is the official announcement of my second book, “Sencha Touch 2 Up and Running”, available for sale in print and in DRM-free electronic formats (PDF, ePub, Kindle, etc.
+Announcing my second book: "Sencha Touch 2 Up and Running"This is the official announcement of my second book, “Sencha Touch 2 Up and Running”, available for sale in print and in DRM-free electronic formats (PDF, ePub, Kindle, etc.).
+This book is my humble attempt to provide an easy path to learn the basics of Sencha Touch 2.1.

-Announcing my first book: "Mobile JavaScript Application Development"Today I’m announcing my first book, “Mobile JavaScript Application Development”, available for sale in print and in DRM-free electronic formats (PDF, ePub, Kindle, etc.
+Announcing my first book: "Mobile JavaScript Application Development"Today I’m announcing my first book, “Mobile JavaScript Application Development”, available for sale in print and in DRM-free electronic formats (PDF, ePub, Kindle, etc.).
+The book is adapted from the mobile web app trainings I’ve been giving in Zurich and South Africa, about JavaScript, HTML5, jQuery Mobile, Sencha Touch and PhoneGap.

 Learning One New Language Every YearHere’s an update of the current status of my “one language per year” lifelong initiative:

-Javascript Tips and Tricks (4)For the last article of this series, I’ll let Douglas Crockford do the talk :) This is an amazing video about the good and the bad parts of JavaScript, as seen by a guy that seriously, seriously knows his stuff: Douglas works in the YUI team at Yahoo!
+Javascript Tips and Tricks (4)For the last article of this series, I’ll let Douglas Crockford do the talk :) This is an amazing video about the good and the bad parts of JavaScript, as seen by a guy that seriously, seriously knows his stuff: Douglas works in the YUI team at Yahoo!, and has written a lot about JavaScript: he coined the phrase about JavaScript being the world’s most misunderstood language, and wrote the amazing JSLint tool.

 ExtShould you ever have to work on a web application again, just don’t think about it twice; Ext is an amazing piece of free software, light-years away from anything you’ve seen before.